Content Marketing Strategy: The Complete List of Blogging Do’s & Don’ts

 DO: Develop a unique brand voice: Is your company casual and witty?
 Elegant and luxurious?
 Warm and welcoming?
 Depending on the feel or vibe of your company, you can create a signature style of content that is unique to you and says something about the experiences you offer.
 When your brand voice is well developed, readers can get an idea of who you are just by reading one or two of your blog posts.

 DON’T: Convey yourself as unprofessional: If you’re going for a friendly or informal feel, be careful to keep your writing professional.
 No matter which tone or brand voice you choose, maintaining a professional image is a way to establish yourself as an expert in your field or industry.
-No matter your style, provide readers with information that is meaningful to them and satisfies their search intent while showing off what makes you unique.
+No matter your style, provide readers with information that is meaningful to them.

 Digging into the content